junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "There is a railway line right across Arizona."
 Dean doesn't need an updated -- outdated, in this sense -- map to know what's the atlas is like.
 "We just need some dynamite."

-They gather the dynamite, too much more than what they actually need, and blow the safety case to the sky.
+They gather the dynamite, so much more than what they actually need, and blow the safety case to the sky.
 The poor clerk from the Union Pacific Flyer murmurs his protest through the whole thing, landed bloody and a broken arm after the smoke from the blast is cleared.
 But at least he's still alive.

 Printed cash flies in the sky like falling snow flakes.
 The gang cheers and robs the money, stuffing as much as they can grab inside their jacket pockets and bags.
 Dean catches a few that fall close to him and regards the patterns and numbers on the paper.
 Butch watches him from the periphery of his eyes.